 University Alcohol Policy

 The use and sale of alcoholic beverages in University facilities on the Springfield campus is governed by this policy and Missouri state statute.
 The campus has been designated as alcohol free, and any proposed use or sale of alcoholic beverages outside of the parameters set forth in this policy must be approved in writing by the President of the University.

 The sale of alcohol shall be by a state-licensed vendor that has a contractual relationship with the facility and/or the University.

-- JQH Arena: beer, wine and spirits may only be sold and consumed in the suites, loge seats, and the PRIME Overtime Club, subject to all applicable laws and regulations.
+- JQH Arena: beer and wine may be sold and consumed by the general public, subject to all applicable laws and regulations.
+Spirits may only be sold and consumed in the suites, logo seats, and the PRIME Overtime Club, subject to all applicable laws and regulations.

 - Hammons Field: The Board of Governors has authorized the possession and consumption of beer by individuals 21 years of age, or older at Hammons Field, an off-campus facility.
 The sale and consumption of alcohol is exclusively controlled by the management of Hammons Field.

-- Robert W. Plaster Stadium: beer and wine (no spirits) shall only be sold and consumed in the Sky Boxes, subject to all applicable laws and regulations.
+- Robert W. Plaster Stadium: beer and wine may be sold and consumed by the general public, subject to all applicable laws and regulations.
+The sale or consumption of spirits is not permitted at the Robert W. Plaster Stadium.